 While Microsoft searches account for just over a third of all desktop searches, brands are likely to find their paid search ads have less competition than they do on Google.
-As for mobile, Microsoft claims their average smartphone cost per click is less than 50 cents, whereas the industry average is $0.58.
+Plus, Microsoft Ads can cost up to 70% less than Google Ads.

-The ad platform has also partnered with LinkedIn in recent years to target groups of users based on information in their professional profiles.
-This partnership is especially appealing to B2B brands looking to target those with specific job titles.
+Plus, the ad platform uses LinkedIn data to target groups of users based on information in their professional profiles.
+This is especially appealing to B2B brands looking to target those with specific job titles.

 Microsoft Advertising has robust targeting options.
 Its user intent targeting includes:

 Other targeting types include: